 I often receive emails from readers who are interested in trying prostate massage but are perhaps a little apprehensive or unsure about what it is and how to do it.
-Many people are unaware of the amazing benefits of this massage, so to answer all your questions we’ve put together an ultimate prostate massage guide which nicely illustrates exactly what a prostate is, where to find it, what the health benefits are and how to produce some of the most mind blowing orgasms.
+Many people are unaware of the amazing benefits of this massage, so to answer all your questions we’ve put together an ultimate prostate massage guide that nicely illustrates exactly what a prostate is, where to find it, what the health benefits of prostate massage are and how to produce some of the most mind-blowing orgasms.

 What is the prostate?

 It’s a gland (roughly the size of a walnut) responsible for producing prostatic fluid, which makes up part of the semen.
-During orgasm the prostate plays a role in forcefully propelling ejaculation through the urethra.
+The prostate is located internally in males, a few inches inside of the anus.
+During orgasm, the prostate plays a role in forcefully propelling ejaculation through the urethra.

 What is prostate massage therapy?